Where and How to Recycle or Dispose of Christmas Trees in Eastern Pennsylvania after Christmas

 January (see the

-Doylestown website for exact date) and the location is open 24 hours per
+Doylestown website for exact date, it is usually published there in early JANUARY) and the location is open 24 hours per

 Christmas trees at the designated drop-off location at the Public